SpintroniK/CHIP-8-/README.md

 Rather than using the SFML main loop, which means that the speed of the CHIP-8 speed depends on the frame rate of the display, I made the CHIP-8 CPU run in a separate thread.
 This allows to configure the delay between each interrupt.

-Thanks to this multithreaded approach, it would be fairly easy to have caustom delay based on the instruction that is executed, as suggested by [Chip 8 Instruction Scheduling and Frequency](https://jackson-s.me/2019/07/13/Chip-8-Instruction-Scheduling-and-Frequency.html).
+Thanks to this multithreaded approach, it would be fairly easy to have custom delay based on the instruction that is executed, as suggested by [Chip 8 Instruction Scheduling and Frequency](https://jackson-s.me/2019/07/13/Chip-8-Instruction-Scheduling-and-Frequency.html).

 Timers also run in their own thread, which makes things a bit easier as well.